Promissory Note @ 8% Interest

-Promissory with 8% annual interest (10% for Early Bird).
+Promissory with 8% annual interest.
 Investors will also receive their pro rata share of the profit from any sale of Wind Harvest common stock issued under certain warrants that WHPP will own.

 |1||Our turbines harvest turbulent, unused near-ground wind.|

 |2||Your investment receives 8% annual returns plus a potential 3 to 50X upside.|

 |3||Wind Harvest has $5.5 million in its 2021 project pipeline, and $50+ million in 2022/23.|

 |4||If today's wind farm understory market were fully utilized, it would be worth $250+ billion.|